xanodere/WorldPiece/README.md

 python main.py text [--vocab_size]
 ```

-for exemple:
+for exemple:</br>
-python main.py Trivial "word pre-tokenization of the corpus" --vocab_size 35</br>
+python main.py "word pre-tokenization of the corpus" --vocab_size 35</br>
-python main.py text "word pre-tokenization of the corpus"
+python main.py "word pre-tokenization of the corpus"

 As long as the input text is longer, the relevance of the WordPiece algorithm will be more visible